emcon33/inference-gcp-frontend/README.md

   </em>
 </p>

-Thisworkshop adds onto a prior deployment for this backend.
+This workshop adds onto a prior deployment for this backend.
 This workshop ads a Gradio based front end to the project. this expects an existing GCP cluster and an existing backend deployment in a project.
 Backend Repo https://github.com/emcon33/inference-gcp-workshop

 OpenShift/GCP Web Front End instructions (deck to be created)